-Fig. 9.
-Numerical simulations of copolarization and cross-polarization radiation patterns according to Ludwig's definitions in the D-plane of a printed dipole antenna polarized in (a) y-direction and (b) x-direction.
+Fig. 8: Numerical simulations of co- and cross-polarization radiation patterns according to Ludwig's definitions in the D-plane of an open-ended rectangular waveguide antenna polarized in (a) the y-direction and (b) the x-direction.

-$\hat{\phi}$ components of the electric fields, according to Ludwig's definitions.
-The results show a considerable cross polarization of the principal planes using improper Ludwig equations.
-According to Ludwig 2-I, a y-polarized dipole has a radiation pattern with very low cross polarization, ideally zero, in the D-plane, as shown in Fig. 5(a).
-However, if the same dipole is polarized in the x-direction, Ludwig 2-II predicts a very low cross-polarization radiation pattern in the D-plane, as shown in Fig. 5(b).
-The results shown in Table I are consistent with these shown in Fig. 5(a) and (b).
-However, applying Ludwig 2-I and Ludwig 2-II definitions to the x- and y-polarized dipoles, respectively, produces significant cross-polarization degradation in the D-plane.
+A half-wavelength wire dipole antenna, oriented horizontally along the y- and x-axis, is presented in Fig. 5 (a-b).
+In this case, the radiated electric field of the dipole, in the far-field region, has both $\hat{\theta}$ and $\hat{\phi}$ components, due to the coordinate system selected (spherical coordinate system).
+The co- and cross-polarization components of the dipole, polarized in the x- or y-axis, are related to the $\hat{\theta}$ and $\hat{\phi}$ components of the electric fields, according to Ludwig's definitions.
+The results show a considerable cross-polarization off the principal planes using improper Ludwig equations.
+According to Ludwig 2-I, a y-polarized dipole has a radiation pattern with very low cross-polarization, ideally zero, in the D-plane, as shown in Fig. 5-a.
+However, if the same dipole is polarized in the xdirection, Ludwig 2-II predicts a very low cross-polarization radiation pattern in the D-plane, as shown in Fig. 5-b.
+The results shown in Table I are consistent with these shown in Fig. 5 (a-b).
+However, applying Ludwig 2-I and Ludwig 2-II definitions to the x- and y-polarized dipoles, respectively, produces significant cross-polarization degradation in the Dplane.
 It is shown that the cross-polarization level is about -10 dB at $\theta = 45^{\circ}$ by using Ludwig 2-I with the x-polarized dipole or Ludwig 2-II with the y-polarized dipole.
-At the same angle, Ludwig 3 shows
+At the same angle, Ludwig 3 shows a cross-polarization level with -15 dB for both orientations.
+This significant error in the crosspolarization levels is due to the improper use of the definition.